Masralai/summarizer-pdf/README.md

 - **Scikit-learn**: Provides robust implementations for machine learning algorithms, specifically for TF-IDF calculation.
 - **NumPy**: Fundamental package for numerical computing in Python, underpinning Scikit-learn.
 - **Flask-CORS**: Handles Cross-Origin Resource Sharing, allowing the frontend to communicate with the backend.
+- **Google Generative AI**: Integration with Gemini 2.0 Flash API for advanced AI-powered summarization.
+- **python-dotenv**: Environment variable management for secure API key handling.

 ---

-## 🧠 Summarization Algorithms Explained
+##  Summarization Algorithms Explained

 Each algorithm offers a unique approach to condensing text, making them suitable for different types of documents and desired summary characteristics.